 We will produce a repayment schedule which will incorporate any asset you hold, income and outgoings going forward.
 It is also essential to take into account issues such as the recent increase in stamp duty for second home purchases – adding 3% to the current rate.
 Over the years we have seen some mortgage brokers attempt to secure finance for second homes under the guise of a buy to let transaction.
 This is a very dangerous path to take and we prefer the upfront and honest approach.

-As more and more high net worth clients look towards acquiring a second home they can be used with a variety of uses such as:-
+As more and more high net worth clients looking towards acquiring a second home they can be used with a variety of uses such as:-

 As we touched on above, the UK government recently increased stamp duty on second home purchases.
 The introduction of a 3% surcharge had a short-term impact on sentiment but has now been accepted by the markets and factored in.
 Our recommendations for second home mortgage finance will always appreciate the latest tax changes.